How to Grow Your Email List with Twitter

 This allows your followers to help you promote your list and help you boost the overall engagement with your landing pages and lead magnets.

 Extra Tip: Consider liking or retweeting these posts from your users.
 It’s a great way to say thank you!

 4. Make Your Posts Noticeable with Twitter Cards

 Twitter cards are like an extra special tweet.
 In addition to the standard 140 characters, Twitter cards include a multimedia element (image, video, content preview) and a link to a web page.

 Another way to promote your blog posts is with a summary card.
 When using a summary card, your title is displayed, as well as the description, image, and the direct link to the content.
-This is a great way to show your content to your followers, and and it gives a little bit more information on what you have to offer on your blog.
+This is a great way to show your content to your followers, and it gives a little bit more information on what you have to offer on your blog.

 Once people land on your blog, you can use a signup form for users to join your email list.

-While different free Twitter cards like the ones mentioned so far can be used for any number of campaigns, if you really want to grow your email list, you can check out Twitter’s paid lead generation cards.
+While different free Twitter cards like the ones mentioned so far can be used for any number of campaigns, if you really want to grow the email list, you can check out Twitter’s paid lead generation cards.

 With this type of Twitter card, you get the benefit of a larger Tweet (which includes an image), plus a stand-out CTA button.

-With Lead generation cards you have more space to make your post fun and align it with your brand.
+With lead generation cards you have more space to make your post fun and align it with your brand.
 The readers are 100% sure what action they should take.
 The post stands out, as well as the clear call-to-action.